stevo9510/MovieDbLiteMVC/MovieDbLite.MVC/README.md

 # MovieDbLiteMVC
 This is a lightweight movie database using SQL Server.

-Front-end is mostly scaffolded using Entity Framework and .NET Core MVC.
+The front-end is a .NET Core MVC application that is mostly scaffolded using Entity Framework Models.